 Arrange Records Transfer

-Depending on the number of boxes and available space, boxes may be delivered to either the Smith Warehouse or the Library Service Center.
+Depending on the number of boxes and available space, your boxes may be delivered to either the Smith Warehouse or the Library Service Center.
 Archives staff will let you know which destination is available to accept your boxes.
 Boxes delivered to the Library Service Center must be barcoded prior to arrival.
 The University Archives will send you barcodes, and Archives staff is available to assist you with barcoding if needed.

 Transferring Electronic Records